syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ### Format

 It contains a list of definitions of the formats that can be used later in lexem configuration.
-Every format contains the attributes such as name, font,foreground color, font color, background color, style, weight, underline and line color.
+Every format contains the attributes such as name, font,foreground color, font color, background color, style, weight, underline, and line color.

 {% highlight xaml %}